 Out-of-scope card data that you can safely store

 Stripe returns non-sensitive card information in the response to a charge request.
 This includes the card type, the last four digits of the card, and the expiration date.
-This information is not subject to PCI compliance, so you are able to store any of these properties in your database.
+This information isn’t subject to PCI compliance, so you’re able to store any of these properties in your database.
 Additionally, you can store anything returned by our API.

 Content Security Policy

-If you have deployed a CSP, the full set of directives that Stripe.js and Checkout require are:
+If you’ve deployed a Content Security Policy, the full set of directives that Checkout, Connect embedded components, and Stripe.js require are: